Justice in Judgment: Unveiling (Hidden) Bias in LLM-assisted Peer Reviews: Conclusion

 \section{Conclusion}

 As AI conferences expand, LLMs are increasingly becoming a part of the peer review workflow.
 Beyond peer review, LLMs are becoming instrumental in shaping scientific literature reviews and, potentially, promoting certain authors and topics while overlooking others.
 We show that LLMs display strong affiliation bias in peer review, systematically disadvantaging lower-ranked institutions.
 Additionally, we expose \textit{hidden} biases through soft ratings and reasoning traces, indicating that post-training calibration may not fully align the model’s internal preferences with its surface-level outputs.
+Other indicators of author status such as seniority and publication history also bias the LLMs to give higher ratings.
 In a few scenarios, we also observe over-compensation, where models appear to favor authors from underrepresented groups or lower-ranked institutions, potentially due to fairness tuning.
 Our paper reveals the importance of evaluation and the complexity of aligning LLMs for equitable decision-making in high-stakes tasks such as paper reviewing.